 2.2 Change.
-This version was last updated on 2 September 2020 and historic versions can be obtained by contacting us.
+This version was last updated on 25 March 2021 to simplify and rationalise the data protection particulars.
+Historic versions can be obtained by contacting us.
 We may make commercially reasonable changes to this Contract from time to time.
 If we make material changes to it, we will give you reasonable notice of the changes by emailing you and these shall be deemed to have been accepted by you and will be effective 30 calendar days from the date of notice for all subsequent orders unless we agree otherwise in writing.

 2.3 Entire agreement.
 The Contract is the entire agreement between you and us in relation to its subject matter.
 You acknowledge that you have not relied on any statement, promise or representation or assurance or warranty that is not set out in the Contract.

 2.4 Language.
 These Terms and the Contract are made only in the English language.

 3. PLACING AN ORDER AND ITS ACCEPTANCE

 3.1 Placing your order.
 You may submit an order by using the method set out on www.tptests.com and www.testpartnership.com (together Our Websites) or by emailing us at email@example.com.
 Each order is an offer by you to buy the services specified in the order (Services) subject to these Terms.

 3.2 Correcting input errors.
 Our order process allows you to check and amend any errors before submitting your order to us.
 Please check the order carefully before confirming it.
 You are responsible for ensuring that your order is complete and accurate.